 One person may feel powerless to bring about change.
 But, when individuals ban together for the greater cause they can and do make a difference.

-GBCCF works tirelessly each year to empower and arm citizen advocates with essential tools to impact breast cancer-focused legislative and public policy issues at the state and national levels.
-GBCCF hosts targeted education workshops statewide and maintains an Advocacy Alert Network to respond quickly to legislative issues that impact access to medical treatment for those diagnosed with breast cancer and research funding for a cure.
+GABCC works tirelessly each year to empower and arm citizen advocates with essential tools to impact breast cancer-focused legislative and public policy issues at the state and national levels.
+GABCC hosts targeted education workshops statewide and maintains an Advocacy Alert Network to respond quickly to legislative issues that impact access to medical treatment for those diagnosed with breast cancer and research funding for a cure.
 All of our advocacy efforts are instrumental in the fight against breast cancer.
-GBCCF is dedicated to bringing awareness to issues impacting families who are living with and dying from breast cancer.
+GABCC is dedicated to bringing awareness to issues impacting families who are living with and dying from breast cancer.
 By responding quickly to critical legislative and public policy issues on breast cancer, our advocates work to demand funding for research programs that will help us find the causes of breast cancer and bring us closer toward a cure.

-GBCCF’s advocacy efforts include:
+GABCC’s advocacy efforts include:

 - Meeting regularly with members of the Georgia General Assembly